Akuli/oomph/README.md

     - Disadvantage: slightly slower in programs that input and output utf-8 strings
         - Maybe store strings as utf-8, but somehow hopefully-not-shittily make indexing work with unicode code points?
-- Should classes be named more consistently?
-Having `int` and `Str` feels weird (and too much like Java), even though there is a reason for doing it.
 - More agressively prevent variables from leaking: if variable defined inside `if`, not visible outside by default?
 Or at least can be overwritten with another `let`?